Pramiti Sarker

 Professional Experience

-• Assistant Professor, West Virginia University (Current)
+• Assistant Professor, Department of Industrial and Management Systems Engineering, West Virginia University

 • Visiting Assistant Professor, Edwardson School of Industrial Engineering, Purdue University